 Sound like a lot of work?
 It can be, but you also have the option to hire a third-party primary data provider capable of doing the work for you, and then some.

-What a “Primary Data Provider” can do for your local results
+What a “Primary Data Provider” can do for your local search results

 A primary data provider is someone you can go to and they will do the hard work of correcting your listing accuracy for you.
 Most providers have an extensive network of directories and listings they can search for mentions of your business info and then correct any inaccuracies should they come up.